Basic Physics Laboratory

-The aim of this course is understanding what physics means by performing instructive physical experiments that reveal fundamental physical principles, and also to attain a level of dexterity with experimental devices.
+The aim of this skill is for participants to understand what physics means by performing instructive physical experiments that reveal fundamental physical principles, and also to attain a level of dexterity with experimental devices.
 Physics is an empirical science and not a mere collection of mathematical laws.
-In this sense this practical is an appropriate counterpart for the more theoretic and mathematical Physics courses.
-Moreover, the aim of this training is to train your ability to report and summarize your experimental work in a few pages.
-The course lasts six weeks, and consists of one full day of experimentation per week.
-The required attendance for this practicum is a full 100%.
-The practicum consists of a collection of 12 different experiments.
-Students cooperate in couples (of 2 students) and each week perform a different experiment.
-Each experiment consists of a theoretical and methodological preparation: i.
-Reading about the theory behind the experiment; ii.
-Determining what should be done and in what order; iii.
-Writing a plan containing the required steps for carrying out the measurements.
-Topics: MECHANICS: Newton's Laws Experiment, Conservation of momentum and impulse, Projectile Motion, Mechanical waves.
-THERMODYNAMICS: Thermal Energy, Equilibrium Temperature, Specific Heat, Ideal Gas Law LIGHT and OPTICS: Reflection and Refraction, Snell’s Law, index of refraction, Michelson’s interferometer.
+In this sense this practical is an appropriate counterpart for the more theoretic and mathematical physics courses.
+Moreover, the aim of this training is to improve your ability to report and summarize your experimental work in a few pages.
+The skill consists of a collection of 7 different experiments.
+Students cooperate in pairs and each week performs a different experiment.
+Each week requires the participants to learn the theory, design and plan an appropriate experiment, collect and analyse their data to understand the physical principles contained within.
+These experiments are supplemented with a full day of training at the beginning regarding various “tools” used in practical physics, which can be applied during this skill.

 There is no book directly associated to this course.
 Information on the individual experiments is provided in this syllabus and in separate detailed experiment descriptions.
-Moreover, this course relates to the introductory course Physics: Elements in Physics.
 The textbook for this course is: University Physics with Modern Physics, H.D.
 Young & R. A. Freedman, Pearson Education (US), 13th International edition, May 2011.
 For the underlying physical principles of the experiments we refer to this textbook.